 What's your business, and who are your customers?

 We create custom apparel for all types of brands and businesses.
-We help with consulting, design work, printing and custom labelling.
+We help with consulting, design work, printing and custom labeling.
 Most of our customers are clothing brands looking to sell the products that we make for them and as a result, our primary focus has always been quality.
 We try to work with our clients every step of the way on their project and it's exciting to bring their vision to life.